-HHSC PFD uses this information to confirm the Providers beginning and ending date of the report for the Combined Entity.
+HHSC PFD uses this information to confirm the Provider's beginning and end date of the report for the Combined Entity.

 Combined Entity Reporting Period Beginning and Ending Dates

 These dates represent the beginning and ending dates for the combined entity's reporting period.